IntelliProlog/IntelliProlog/doc/introduction/structure.md

-In this section of the report we will do a quick overview of a couple of different licenses for software, more specifically Open Source Software (OSS) licenses, the licenses that we will discuss are the MIT, Apache 2.0.
+In this section of the report we will do a quick overview of a couple of different licenses for software, more specifically Open Source Software (OSS) licenses, the licenses that we will discuss are the MIT license and Apache 2.0 license.